kucheech/expo-tic-tac-toe/README.md

 ### Inspecting the starter code

 TouchableOpacity is used instead of Button as the Button in React Native could not be easily customised (cannot set height and width for instance)

+### Passing Data Through Props

+a prop value is added to Square